My life has been punctuated by libraries.

 In Bath, the great Uni library, a place where I forever carried the scent of printer-ink on my fingers.
 Home.
 Late night snacks.
 It’s where I learned of the towers coming down.

 At school too, between lessons, my best friend and I, and our amazing librarians (among them the phenomenal Mrs Maloney), talking endlessly about Nokia 3210s, Tigger obsessions, playing games, writing about books, reading books and falling in love with ‘The Colour Purple’.

 So many more, since, but less now I have to admit.
-The adventure of the internet, it’s lure, the businesses of life means i escape to my library less and less.
+The adventure of the internet, its lure, the businesses of life means that I escape to my library less and less.
 There’s another way into the universe now, a quicker way, a way I have helped to build.
 But it doesn’t mean the old doors are closed.